 Liz Steel achieves beautiful loose sketches of architecture.
-I’m sure being from architectural background it took her a long time to diverge from the type of drawing required in the field to find her own more gestural loose style.
+I’m sure being from an architectural background it took her a long time to diverge from the type of drawing required in the field to find her own more gestural loose style.
 I think Liz is also a fan of a colour-first approach, using linework sparingly (if at all).

-Simone Ridyard is also from an architecture background and while her sketches are highly detailed, featuring lots of linework, they also achieve a sense of looseness, perhaps achieved by her minimal (and loose) use of colour.
+Simone Ridyard is also from an architectural background and while her sketches are highly detailed, featuring lots of linework, they also achieve a sense of looseness, perhaps achieved by her minimal (and loose) use of colour.

 For more information on how to sketch loosely, you can check out my post here.

 Paul Heaston is the king of detailed sketches!
 Just take a look at his Instagram feed and you will see detailed car engines, rooms in a fish-eye perspective that includes his own hands drawing in his sketchbook and also some architecture.

 Paul tends to stick to sketching with pen and ink, working in a small format sketchbook.
 He is also a fan of using a toned sketchbook, his favourite being the Stillman and Birn Nova range (here on Amazon)

 Phil Dean is a deceptive sketcher, his work seems so highly detailed when looking from afar, however, on close inspection he is not a slave to the details at all.
 His signature wobbly lines are usually created on location and then he tends to colour his sketches at a later date using markers.